Cook Like Lauren Logo Horizontal

 • Top the potatoes with 8 tbsp diced butter (4 tbsp per sheet pan)

 • Bake on bottom rack for 30 minutes.
-If you don't have enough room to fit both sheet pans on the bottom rack.
+If you don't have enough room to fit both sheet pans on the bottom rack, place one on top and one on bottom and rotate them halfway through cooking.

 • Remove from the oven and serve warm.